Sharing of Unlicensed Spectrum by Strategic Operators: Dynamic Sharing Schemes

+The spectrum sharing problem with dynamic traffic is formulated as a repeated game with private information and communication.
+First, consider the stage game over a single slot.
+At the beginning of the game, the traffic intensity of operator $i$ is randomly generated.
+Each operator only knows its own traffic level.
+The operators report their traffic intensities (either truthfully or not) through a common collaborative channel at the beginning of the slot.
+After the operators receive all reported traffic intensities, each operator chooses a PSD for transmission.
+The one-shot utility for operator $i$ is defined the same as \eqref{def_utility}.
+An operator's strategy consists of its reported traffic intensity and its PSD for transmission over the slot.
+In analogy with Lemma~\ref{flat-psd}, it is easy to show that the Nash equilibrium of the stage game is full-spectrum sharing.

+In practice, the stage game with incomplete information is repeated infinitely.
+In each slot, the operators adjust their PSDs based on the reported traffic intensities and the history of realized actions.
+The strategy space of an operator is the set of complete plans of actions that define what traffic intensity the operator will report and what PSD the operator will use in every possible event, and the payoff is the expected total revenue in \eqref{eq:weighted_utility}.

+The preceding game is an infinite game with incomplete information, due to possible untruthful reporting.
+We shall show that the proposed strategy profiles are {\em perfect Bayesian equilibria}.
+Perfect Bayesian equilibrium is a stronger notion than SPNE because in addition to being subgame perfect, the equilibrium must be such that all operators expect other operators to continue to play according to their respective equilibrium strategies even after some operators deviate from the equilibrium path \cite{Fundenberg-1991}.
+In other words, the strategies must be credible in every step of the continuation game.
+Fudenberg and Tirole \cite{Fundenberg-PBE-1991} provided the leading formal definition of perfect Bayesian equilibrium, which applies to {\em finite} multi-stage games with observed actions and independent private information.
+Several variants of perfect Bayesian equilibrium for finite games ensued \cite{Battigalli-1996,Bonanno-2013,Conzalez-2014}.
+For infinite games, perfect Bayesian equilibrium was defined in~\cite{Watson-2016} by generalizing the reasonableness condition in finite games with observed actions in~\cite{Fundenberg-PBE-1991}.

-Denote the net spectrum balance of operator $i$ at time $t$ as $b_t^i$.
-The assumption $b_t^i > 0$ (respectively, $b_t^i<0$) means that up to time $t$ operator $i$ has lent more (respectively, less) spectrum than borrowed.
+In search of an efficient perfect Bayesian equilibrium, we seek a direct scheme such that it is in the best interest of every operator to truthfully report their traffic for spectrum borrowing/lending.
+Denote the net spectrum balance of operator $i$ at the beginning of slot $t$ as $b_t^i$.
+The assumption $b_t^i > 0$ (resp., $b_t^i<0$) means that by the end of slot $t-1$ operator $i$ has lent more (resp., less) spectrum than borrowed.
 For simplicity, we set a balance constraint as $|b_t^i|\leq \overline{b}$ for all $i$ and $t$ to preclude infinite borrowing (e.g., in the manner of a Ponzi scheme).

 Throughout this section, we assume that in each slot, the traffic intensity of operator $i$ is either high $(\Lambda_t^i = 1)$ or low $(\Lambda_t^i = 0)$.
 It is further assumed that $(\Lambda_t^i)_{i,t}$ are independent and identically distributed for every $i$.
 The two-level traffic assumption is meaningful in practice where the sharing protocol needs to be made simple.
 The main principles developed here can be extended to more general traffic assumptions.